Reported side effects following COVID-19 vaccination in Canada

 - All serious adverse event reports undergo medical review to see if there are any safety issues needing further action.
 These processes include meeting regularly to review the data with provincial and territorial partners, the regulator, research networks and medical advisors.
 Any unexpected safety concerns are detected quickly and acted upon immediately.

-- Health Canada and PHAC are aware of the report released on Friday January 13, 2023 by the Centers for Disease Control and Prevention (CDC) and the U.S. Food and Drug Administration (FDA) on findings from the Vaccine Safety Datalink.
+- Health Canada and PHAC are aware of an updated report released on Monday February 6, 2023 by the Centers for Disease Control and Prevention (CDC) and the U.S. Food and Drug Administration (FDA) on findings from the Vaccine Safety Datalink.
 This preliminary safety signal has prompted additional investigation into whether there is a safety concern between the Pfizer-BioNTech bivalent COVID-19 vaccine and ischemic stroke in people 65 years of age and over.
 The signal has not been found in other vaccine safety monitoring systems in the USA nor in other countries, including Canada.
 Health Canada and PHAC will continue to monitor this issue closely.

 - Adverse events may occur after being vaccinated with a COVID-19 vaccine, but they are not necessarily related to the vaccine.